Click on a name for bio.

 LaMonika Jones

-LaMonika Jones is the Director of D.C.
-Hunger Solutions, an initiative of FRAC.
+LaMonika Jones is the Director of State Initiatives, overseeing the work of D.C.
+Hunger Solutions, Maryland Hunger Solutions and NJFSI, all initiatives of FRAC.

 She joined D.C.
 Hunger Solutions in September 2021 as the Anti-Hunger Program Analyst – Child Nutrition Programs.
 In this role, she was responsible for working to increase participation and improve benefits in the child nutrition programs (WIC; school meals; summer, after school and child care meals) in the District of Columbia through advocacy, research, coalition-building, outreach, technical assistance, public education and program monitoring.